1fish2/BBQTimer/Privacy-Policy-for-the-BBQTimer-app.md

 **Social Media:** None.

 **Target Audience:** This app is suitable for everyone at every age who can operate a touch-screen, but it's not specially designed to appeal to children.
-It's an interval timer/stopwatch.
+It's an interval timer, stopwatch, and periodic alarm.